 - Princess Resurrection:

-- Reiri required an invitation to enter Hime's home, but was free to enter at will once that invitation was given.
-This trope also came to bite Duke Kinski in the butt, when he seeks to replenish his supply of Royal Blood using Hime's corpse, only to find out that she's alive and well, and denying him entry to her home.
+- Reiri requires an invitation to enter Hime's home, but is free to enter at will once that invitation is given.
+This trope also comes to bite Duke Kinski in the butt, when he seeks to replenish his supply of Royal Blood using Hime's corpse, only to find out that she's alive and well, and denying him entry to her home.

 - This trope is almost exaggerated later on, when Riza and Hiro enter a long-abandoned shack, and still need to invite Reiri inside.